sharmine-s/8-class-system/README.md

     Then return to step 3 until you have addressed the problem you were given.
 You may also need to revise your design, for example if you realise you made a mistake earlier.

+# Questions
+1. Why does the fail case recognize the DiaryEntry instance but when running the code in the Diary file, it doesn't allow us to create a variable of instance DiaryEntry?
+2.